OceanOutcomes/ocean-outcomes/what-we-do/services/triple-impact-improvement/index.md

 ###The sustainable seafood movement has driven improvement of upwards of 30% of global seafood production.

-The movement has accomplished this primarily through [Fishery Improvement Projects (FIPs)] (/areas-of-focus/fishery-improvement-projects/) – multi-stakeholder interventions that leverage market forces.
+The movement has accomplished this primarily through Fishery Improvement Projects (FIPs) – multi-stakeholder interventions that leverage market forces.
 Unfortunately, despite the successes achieved to date, accumulating research identifies several limitations to the conventional FIP model.
 These include: a tendency to stall and backslide, lack of suitability for developing world and small-scale fisheries, uneven distribution of the costs and benefits of improvement throughout supply chains, and failure to accommodate social performance.
 This results in significant risk for stakeholders and the movement.

 **Ignoring social impacts contradicts definitions of seafood sustainability which have evolved over the past 20 years to include fisher livelihoods.**